dumdles/IRTS-Rename/README.md

 ## Contributing
 We welcome contributions!
 Please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
-Commit your changes (git commit -m 'Add new feature').
+- Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
-Open a Pull Request.
+- Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Developed by dumdles
+Developed by Dylan Chong (dumdles).